clemsonciti/palmetto-documentation/pages/documentation/software_hoomd.md

 cores on a traditional large cluster.
 HOOMD is not currently setup as a software module on Palmetto, but below are the steps that users can follow to install and run it.

-1. First, HOOMD must be compiled using a node with NVIDIA GPUs.
-Request an interactive session on a GPU node.
+1. First, Request an interactive session on a GPU node (for Hoomd with GPU).
 For example:

     `$ qsub -I -l select=1:ncpus=16:mem=64gb:ngpus=2:gpu_model=p100:mpiprocs=16:interconnect=fdr,walltime=2:00:00`